qjebbs/vscode-plantuml/README.md

 [Java]: http://java.com/en/download/ "Download Java"
 [Graphviz]: http://www.graphviz.org/Download..php "Download Graphviz"

+> Plugin has integrated a copy of "plantuml.jar", you are good to go now.
+But if you want to use your own jar (maybe a newer version, or with many dependent jars), specify the jar location with setting `plantuml.jar`.

 > If you've installed java, but still prompts "java not installed", please add java bin path to `PATH` environment variable.

 ## Extension Settings